rotemdan/NanoGestures/README.md

 3. Hold right mouse button + drag up
 4. Hold right mouse button + drag down

-The gestures can also be modified by the `ctrl` key, yielding a total of 8 distinct possible actions.
+The gestures can also be modified by the `ctrl` key, yielding a maximum of 8 distinct possible assignable actions.

 Gesture assignment is fully configurable.
 The following actions are currently supported: